 We also utilize the Tramex Dec Scanner™ that can detect as little as 3% moisture content in most roof systems and detects moisture up to 3 inches below the roof surface.
 The combination of these two technologies provides accurate non-destructive results.
 All BDG infrared roof inspections are conducted according to the ASTM C 1153 “Standard Practice for Location of Wet Insulation in Roofing Systems Using Infrared Imaging.”

 We provide a written report that includes IR images and digital photos of each “anomaly” or fault found during our visit.
-By request, we can mark each suspect anomaly on the roof so it can be easily assessed and/or repaired by a licensed roofing company.
+By request, we can mark each suspect anomaly on the roof so it can easily be assessed and/or repaired by a licensed roofing company.

 Give us a call to discuss your next project.